 Make an Attitude Adjustment

 Gulledge cringes when she hears trainers say “What Scout wouldn’t want to do this?”
-Her reaction: “I can name quite a few Scouts who don’t want to shoot BB guns and don’t want to go on a nature hike and don’t want to traverse a creek bed.
+Her reaction: “I can name quite a few Scouts who don’t want to go on a nature hike and don’t want to traverse a creek bed.
 There are so many other distractions vying for their time, a lot of them of the electronic variety.”